-We intend to apply to list our common stock on under the symbol ".
+We intend to apply to list our common stock on the Nasdaq Global Select Market under the symbol "BASE".
 However, we cannot assure you that an active trading market for our common stock will develop on that exchange or elsewhere or, if developed, that any market will be sustained.
 Accordingly, we cannot assure you of the likelihood that an active trading market for our common stock will develop or be maintained, the liquidity of any trading market, your ability to sell your shares of our common stock when desired or the prices that you may obtain for your shares.